millerk22/emc2-labs/EMC2-Labs-Fall/lab09.rst

 While this is straightforward for small matrices like :math:`2 \times 2` or :math:`3 \times 3` it becomes harder to solve as the matrices get larger.
 This same challenge applies when using computers.
 Furthermore, because computers store numbers with finite precision, rounding errors can often occur during calculation.
-This effect is amplified when a matrix is ill-conditioned, that is, small changes in :math:`A, b` greatly change :math:`x`, meaning rounding errors are greatly amplified.
+This effect is amplified when a matrix is ill-conditioned, that is, small changes in :math:`A, b` greatly change :math:`x`.
 This leads to incorrect solutions even when the math is solid.
 Both of these effects combined leads to us often avoiding Gaussian elimination when solving large systems.